MaroFarouk6/python-network-scanner/README.md

 # python-network-scanner
-Simple muti-threaded network scanner with Python, to discover live hosts on a network and theri MAC addresses on a network
+Simple muti-threaded network scanner with Python, to discover live hosts on a network and their MAC addresses on a network
 ---

 ## 🌟 Key Features